FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_popup1.md

     caption: The Pop-Up Museum at the Graeco Roman Museum, Alexandria -
     image: news/15.jpg
-    caption: Assembling a new kingdom chair replica demonstration with our volunteer Dina and one of our pop-up museum participants, Graeco Roman Museum, Alexandria
+    caption: Assembling a replica of a New Kingdom with our volunteer Dina and one of our pop-up museum participants, Graeco Roman Museum, Alexandria
   -
     image: news/16.jpg
     caption: Rana, our volunteer, demonstrating the tools, The Graeco Roman Museum, Alexandria -
     image: news/17.JPG
-    caption: Small stool replicas children activity to understand how the ancient Egyptian stools were made, The Graeco Roman Museum, Alexandria
+    caption: Small replica stools help children to understand how ancient Egyptian stools were made, The Graeco Roman Museum, Alexandria
 ---

-From November 2023 to January 2024, the Pop-Up Museum team from the Fitzwilliam Museum began to work in association with Wassla, an Egyptian initiative for heritage and culture.
+From November 2023 to January 2024, the Pop-Up Museum team from the Fitzwilliam Museum began to work in association with ‘Wassla’, an Egyptian initiative for heritage and culture.
 Together they planned a number of community outreach activities around Egypt, including talks and Pop-Up Museum activities.